-- A. The unit is eligible; - B. The unit is inspected by the Housing Agency and passes HQS; - C. The lease includes the HUD-required basic contents, which include the name of the name of the owner and tenant; the address of the unit rented (including apartment number); the term of the lease (initial term and any provisions for renewal); the amount of monthly rent to owner; and specifications about which utilities and appliances are to be supplied by the owner and which are to be supplied by the family, and includes the language of the tenancy addendum.
-For any proposed lease submitted that does not include all basic contents, MDHA may, upon agreement by both tenant and landlord, execute a Lease Addendum to incorporate any missing items. - D. The rent to owner is reasonable; - E. The family's share of rent does not exceed 40% of their monthly adjusted income; - F. The owner has not been found to be debarred, suspended, or subject to a limited denial of participation by HUD or the Housing Agency; and - G. The family continues to meet all eligibility and screening criteria.
+- A. The unit is eligible; - B. The unit is inspected by the Housing Agency and passes HQS; - C. The lease is approvable and includes the language of the tenancy addendum; - D. The rent to owner is reasonable; - E. The family's share of rent does not exceed 40% of their monthly adjusted income; - F. The owner has not been found to be debarred, suspended, or subject to a limited denial of participation by HUD or the Housing Agency; and - G. The family continues to meet all eligibility and screening criteria.

-If tenancy approval is denied, MDHA will advise the owner and the family in writing and inform them of any actions they could take that would enable MDHA to approve the tenancy.
+If tenancy approval is denied, the Housing Agency will advise the owner and the family in writing and advise them also of any actions they could take that would enable the Housing Agency to approve the tenancy.